dss99911/kotlin-simple-architecture/README.md

 # Kotlin Simple Architecture

-Kotlin Simple Architecture is a simple framework to pursue the below
+Kotlin Simple Architecture is an example of unified framework for general purpose for all platform

+# Goal
+- Simplest
-- To develop easily reducing learning curve of various architecture and libraries
+- Reduce leanring curve of development
-- Low code development. so, Library provide all common logic like authentication, oauth, etc

 # Features